-Capital Expenditure Expenditure to acquire or enhance fixed assets that will be used in providing methods of financing capital expenditure including borrowing, direct revenue financing, usable capital receipts, capital grants, capital contributions and revenue reserves.
+Expenditure to acquire or enhance fixed assets that will be used in providing services for more than one year.

+Capital Financing The raising of money to pay for capital expenditure.
+There are various methods of financing capital expenditure including borrowing, direct revenue financing, usable capital receipts, capital grants, capital contributions and revenue reserves.
 Dacorum is debt free and does not borrow to meet capital expenditure.